Cornelius-Labuschagne/pig-latin-translator/README.md

 The program will accept any user input from the console
   1) you should only use a single paragraph
-  2) prefferably there should be no punction
+  2) prefferably there should be no punctuation

 Once you have inserted your sample text, the program will displaya copy of your original sample as well as the translated sample after.